openizr/gincko/README.md

 - Tiny JSON configuration for basic use cases
 - Completely dynamic form steps generation, based on previous inputs
 - Fully extensible and customizable for most complex use cases, using plugins
-- Supports React and VueJS natively, although you can also provide your own implementation for them or any other frontend framework
+- Supports React, Svelte and Vue natively, although you can also provide your own implementation for them or any other frontend framework

 ## Documentation